Shreif7/Shreif7/README.md

 <b>
 Data Analyst specialized in Python, SQL, Power BI, Tableau, and Excel, with strong expertise in leveraging AI tools to automate data workflows, enhance insights generation, and support strategic decision-making.
-Experienced in handling large datasets and building interactive dashboards across E-commerce, Retail, HR, and Real Estate domains.
+Experienced in handling large datasets and transforming them into precise insights through advanced interactive dashboards that reveal performance trends across e-commerce, retail, HR, and real estate sectors.
+Possesses a strong analytical mindset and an academic background in Business Information Systems (BIS), with a demonstrated ability to provide data-driven recommendations that enhance operational efficiency and maximize business outcomes.
 </b>
 </p>